crowdcode-de/KissMDA/README.md

 Our solution is KissMDA (Keep It Simple Stupid, MDA!).

 1. KissMDA is a pure Java API approach.
 No DSL.
-OK, we still need a templating engine.
-But that's it!
+OK, we still need a templating engine and its Eclipse plugin.
+Therefore we will choose the best templating engine available!

-2. No need to have special Eclipse plugin, we just Java, Java and Java!
+2. No need to have special Eclipse plugins, we just use Java, Java and Java!

+3. We'll try not to use XML, instead we'll implement annotations as much as possible.

+4. Maven will be the core part of KissMDA.
+We'll generate the codes with Maven, we'll generate the skeleton of the MDA application and cartridge project with Maven archetype.
+No other choice!

+We are still in the beginning of the project, so if you want to influence our direction, you are welcome to do so!

+KissMDA team: Lofi, Ingo, Markus